 A persistent myocardial blood reduction may result in myocardial infarction (MI).
 The ischemic myocardium has irreversible injury, which generates cardiac remodeling to maintain blood supply.
-Unfortunately, this adaptive process is limited and cardiac function, heart failure & sudden death.

 The cardiac remodeling after MI is a complex condition, and different therapies can prevent or prolong the development of heart failure.
 Current therapies are marked by modest results in survival and potential adverse effects.

 Application of red light therapy in myocardial infarction: